EvWilson/spelunk.nvim/README.md

 ```

 Want to configure more keybinds?
 Pass a config object to the setup function.
-Here's the default mapping object for reference:
+Here's the default mapping table for reference:
 ```lua
 {
 	base_mappings = {